Kaopiz/KProgressHUD/README.md

 ```

 ### Source code
-You can download and import the `kprogresshud` folder as module to your project.
+If you want more control over the implementation, download and import the `kprogresshud` folder as a module to your project and modify according to your need.

 ## Usage

 The usage of KProgressHUD is pretty straight forward.
-You create the HUD, customize its style and show it on the UI thread.
-Then fire a background thread to work on long-running tasks.
-When done, call dismiss() to close it (if you use a determinate style, the HUD will automatically dismiss if progress reaches its max).
+- Create the HUD, customize its style and show on the UI thread.
+- Fire a background worker to handle long-running tasks.
+- When done, call `dismiss()` to close (or if you use a determinate style, the HUD will automatically dismiss when progress reaches its max).

 Indeterminate HUD
 ```java